 - Global Studies

 Gateway/Entry-Point Courses into Chinese Major/Minor

 First-year students who have taken CHIN 001/051 in their first semester should take CHIN 002/052 in their second semester:

-A study of Mandarin Chinese and a continuation of CHIN 001, designed to give the beginning student the fundamental grammar and vocabulary for speaking, reading, and writing the modern national language.
+A study of Mandarin Chinese and a continuation of CHIN 001, designed to give the beginning student basic grammar and vocabulary for daily communication purposes.
 Offered in the spring only.

 Note: First-year students who studied Chinese in high school but have not taken CHIN 001/051 in the first semester (i.e., the fall semester) at UVM should contact the Department of Asian Languages and Literatures to arrange for a time to take a placement test at the end of the fall semester and enroll in the recommended language course.